-Risk Exposure Measurement method Risk management strategies Credit Risk Ageing analysis.
-State Library aims to reduce the exposure to credit risk through the monitoring of outstanding amounts on a regular basis.
-Liquidity Risk Government revenue is received in advance.
-Other revenues and expenses closely monitored.
-This strategy aims to reduce the exposure to liquidity risk by ensuring State Library has sufficient funds available to meet employee and supplier obligations as they fall due.
+Risk Exposure Measurement method Risk management strategies

+Credit Risk Ageing analysis.
+State Library aims to reduce the

+exposure to credit risk through

+the monitoring of outstanding

+amounts on a regular basis.

+Liquidity Risk Government revenue is received in This strategy aims to reduce the

+advance.
+Other revenues and exposure to liquidity risk by

+expenses closely monitored. ensuring State Library has

+sufficient funds available to meet

+employee and supplier

+obligations as they fall due.

 Interest Risk Interest rate sensitivity analysis.
-State Library aims to reduce this exposure though the monitoring of interest rates available from various financial institutions.
+State Library aims to reduce this

+exposure though the monitoring

+of interest rates available from

+various financial institutions.